About the School Health Services National Quality Initiative

-We are challenging the school-based health care field to join the “Quality Counts” movement and voluntarily adopt and report the five performance measures for SBHCs.Learn more about the Quality Counts movement.
+We are challenging the school-based health care (SBHC) field to join the “Quality Counts” movement and voluntarily adopt and report the five performance measures for SBHC.Learn more about the Quality Counts movement.

-Central to the School Health Services National Quality Initiative (NQI) is the adoption of the first-ever set of standardized performance measures by school-based health centers (SBHCs).
-Collecting standardized data from SBHCs nationwide will help to describe the quality of care being delivered in SBHCs at the national level and demonstrate our collective impact to advocate for increased support of the model.
+Central to the School Health Services National Quality Initiative (NQI) is the adoption of the first-ever set of standardized performance measures by SBHC providers.
+Collecting standardized data from SBHC providers nationwide will help to describe the quality of care being delivered in SBHC at the national level and demonstrate our collective impact to advocate for increased support of the model.

 For this initiative to be successful, we need your participation.
-All SBHCs are encouraged to begin planning for performance measure reporting.
+All SBHC centers are encouraged to begin planning for performance measure reporting.
 As a first step, we created “Quality Counts,” an online guide providing background information and resources to help set your plans in motion.
 Access it to:

-- review of the five core performance measures for SBHCs;
+- review of the five core performance measures for SBHC;

 - learn about promising strategies to improve the care being delivered;